oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Great, it's done what we want and maintained the new value.

-Stop the program as usual.
+- Stop the program as usual.

 So we can see how to add additional sections of the application easily, just by adding additional resources providing them, but we've also seen how careful consideration needs to be made for the scope of an object.

 While we're here we're also going to add the StatusResource.class to the com.oracle.labs.helidon.storefront.StorefrontApplication classes list.

+- Navigate to **StorefrontApplication.java**
+- Add another class to the list:
+  -  `StatusResource.class`

 ```
 	public Set<Class<?>> getClasses() {